Maita Gomez

-Margarita "Maita" Favis Gomez (May 23, 1947 – July 12, 2012) was a Filipino scholar, activist, and beauty queen.
+Margarita "Maita" Favis Gomez (May 23, 1947 – July 12, 2012) was a Filipino scholar, activist and beauty pageant titleholder.

 In 1967 she won the Miss Philippines–World beauty pageant and went on to represent the country in the Miss World contest.
 She later became a political, economic, and women's rights advocate, and was active in the Makabayan political movement in the 1980s.

 Early life

 Maita was born in 1947 to Jose C. Gomez and Cecilia Favis Gomez, and was one of 7 children: Cita; Patty (d.
 July 11, 2013); Ditas (d.
 May 16, 2012); Joe; Naty (d.
 September 11, 2017); and Migui.

 Miss Philippines 1967

 She was crowned as Miss Philippines in 1967, and represented the Philippines in Miss World 1967.

 Advocacy work

 Maita was well known for her political advocacy work.
 She fought for the liberation of Filipinas and worked hard to fix injustices faced by women.
 Her advocacy timeline began when she first joined the New People's Army in the 1970s to overthrow the Marcos dictatorship.
 She got arrested in Baguio in 1973, and escaped prison a few years later thanks to a military asset.
 She later rejoined the NPA 3 years later and remained until 1980 due to health problems.
 After resurfacing, she got placed under house arrest until 1984.

 After working in the underground, she founded the Metro Manila chapter of GABRIELA, and became the secretary-general of WOMB (Women for the Ouster of Marcos and Boycott).
 Both were both organized a year after the assassination of Ninoy Aquino.
 She also became a deputy director for the St. Scholastica’s College's Women Studies Program in 1985, helping in the drafting of its women's studies curriculum.
 Eventually, Marcos was overthrown in 1986.